Paulkelvin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task12: a script that counts the number of directories and sub-directories in the current directory.
 Task12: a script that displays the 10 newest files in the current directory
 Task13: a script that takes a list of words as input and prints only words that appear exactly once
+Task15: a script that Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+Task15: Display the number of lines that contain the pattern “bin” in the file /etc/passwd